 Bank international money transfers are convenient.
 In most cases you’re already set up to make an overseas payment — some financial institutions require you to buy a token or activate the ‘Pay Anyone’ feature for international payments before you can send money overseas.

 This convenience comes at the price of a high transfer fee and high margin on the foreign exchange rate.
-There are exceptions: Citibank and ING DIRECT.
+There are exceptions: Citibank and ING.
 But you’ll still get a better deal on international money transfers if you compare non-bank overseas payment companies.
 We have a look at the best bank accounts for international money transfers below.

 Citibank can send money to another Citibank account in one of the countries listed below instantly and for free.

 Citibank Global Transfers are available via the Citibank Plus Transaction Account, which is Citibank’s everyday transaction account.
 Request the international money transfer from within Citibank online banking.
 Your money is exchanged at the rate detailed by Citibank at the time of the transfer.

 This rate does include a commission from Citibank.
 The overseas recipient must have an eligible Citibank account.
 An eligible account is a savings or transaction account in one of the Citibank Global Transfer countries listed above.
 Transfers are usually sent and received in minutes up to a maximum of 24 hours.
 Citibank also offer a wire transfer service for a $25 fee to other accounts all over the world.

 ING Orange Everyday customers get access to ING international transfers provided by OFX.
 OFX are a specialist foreign exchange service and can provide a bank beating rate and commission.
 Register with ING International Transfers to get great rates and fees from OFX.
 ING have a number of value adding features as well as the OFX international money transfer partnership, customers can use any ATM in Australia for free, get $75 cash bonus and access to bonus savings account interest rates.